GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-concepts.md

 For more information on specific card types, see the [Card Types](card-types.md) section.
 For details on game zones, refer to the [Game Zones](game-zones.md) section.
+For information on abilities and effects, see the [Abilities and Effects](abilities-and-effects.md) section.
+For details on turn structure, refer to the [Turn Structure](turn-structure.md) section.
+For information on player actions, see the [Player Actions](player-actions.md) section.